 Robyn Williams: And none of that robotic voice.

 Melvin Schmendrick: I don’t really think of voice as that robotic.
 Many robots are programmed for mellifluous behaviour.

-Sadly, the programme soon returned to Williams’ familiar turf with a few words from Brian Cox, the former Queen guitarist, professor of physics and evangelist for the warmist creed.
+Sadly, the programme soon returned to Williams’ familiar turf with a few words from Brian Cox, professor of physics and evangelist for the warmist creed.